GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 <br/>

 <div style="font-family: 'Comic Sans MS'; font-size:17px; background-color:rgb(213, 216, 220);margin-bottom:6px;">Previous Projects</div>

+* **Private smart contracts:** Build a privacy-preserving smart contract (PPSC) scheme using fully homomorphic encryption and non-interactive zero knowledge proofs.
+More about our PPSC framework can be found in our ([paper](https://eprint.iacr.org/2021/133), [EuroS&P 2023](https://www.ieee-security.org/TC/EuroSP2023/)), and more about current private computing solutions for blockchains can be found in our ([SoK paper](https://eprint.iacr.org/2021/727.pdf), EuroS&P 2022).

 * **Gage MPC:** Develop a new MPC model to circumvent the leakage of the residual function, and enforce complete fairness, in non-interactive MPC (NIMPC).
 We introduce new primitives---monetary incentivised time lock capsules and a robust version of garbled circuits---and combine them with smart contracts to economically incentivize participants/miners to evaluate the intended MPC functionality.
 More about Gage MPC can be found in our paper ([Gage MPC](https://eprint.iacr.org/2021/256), PETS 2021).